kutani/quadtree/README.md

 `qtree_clear()` waits for exclusive access on the entire tree, to prevent the other operations from affecting stale data.

+See above for disabling thread safety at compile-time for performance.

 ## aabb.c and aabb.h

 AABB is "axis-aligned bounding box."
 The C and header files are purely